Dai (DAI) Price Hits $1.00

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Dai’s genesis date was November 18th, 2019.
+Dai was first traded on November 18th, 2019.
 Dai’s total supply is 5,347,888,596 tokens.
+The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
 Dai’s official website is www.makerdao.com.
-The Reddit community for Dai is /r/makerDAO and the currency’s Github account can be viewed here.
+Dai’s official message board is medium.com/@MakerDAO.
 Dai’s official Twitter account is @MakerDAO and its Facebook page is accessible here.
-The official message board for Dai is medium.com/@MakerDAO.

-It is usually not presently possible to buy alternative cryptocurrencies such as Dai directly using U.S. dollars.
-Investors seeking to acquire Dai should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Dai directly using US dollars.
+Investors seeking to acquire Dai should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dai using one of the aforementioned exchanges.

 Receive News & Updates for Dai Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dai and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.